 Iliotibial Band Friction Syndrome

-Tell any long-distance runner or cyclist about your stinging pain at the side of the knee or hip, and you will get a knowing sympathetic look.
-ITB (Iliotibial band) friction syndrome is one of the commonest complaints amongst runners, cyclists and intense court sports.
+Tell any long-distance runner or cyclist about your stinging pain at the side of the knee or hip; you will get a knowing sympathetic look.
+Iliotibial band friction syndrome is one of the commonest complaints amongst runners, cyclists and intense court sports.

-ITB friction syndrome gets its name from the Iliotibial Band rubbing against a bony protrusion just at the side your knee.
-The ITB is a continuation of one the largest hip muscles and spans as a thick band of tissue on the outside of the thigh.
+Iliotibial band friction syndrome gets its name from the iliotibial band (ITB) rubbing against a bony protrusion at the side of your knee.
+The ITB is a continuation of one of the largest hip muscles.
+It spans as a thick band of tissue on the outside of the thigh.
 Starting from the pelvis, it runs over side of the hip and ending just below the knee.
 Just before it crosses the knee, it runs over a protrusion in the thigh bone (lateral femoral epicondyle).
-The frequent rubbing of the band over this bony protrusion from bending and straightening of the knee irritates the band, causing an inflammation.
+The frequent rubbing over this bony protrusion from bending and straightening of the knee irritates the band.
+This causes an inflammation.
 The tighter the ITB, the harder it rubs over the protrusion.

 - Training methods

 - Weak outer thigh muscles

 Running on banked surfaces, inadequate warm-up or cool down, overly fast increases in distance or excessive downhill running are faults associated with running.
 They can strains the iliotibial band.
 In cycling having the feet toed inwards commonly causes the band to get tight.